 Since its inception by Laurence Manning in his late 1930’s science fiction stories, VR (and its close cousin AR) has only recently gained massive popularity.
-Technological progress has allowed the improvement of immersive User Experiences (UX) and reduction in costs, thus favouring their democratization – but the UX for AR and VR can be considerably different.
+Technological progress and digital transformation has allowed the improvement of immersive User Experiences (UX) and reduction in costs, thus favouring their democratization – but the UX for AR and VR can be considerably different.

 VR is a three-dimensional, computer- generated environment which can be explored and interacted with by a user.
-A range of devices (e.g. headsets) can be used to stimulate vision, hearing, and touch in order to create the illusion of a reality that is created using a computer.
+A range of devices (e.g. headsets) can be used to stimulate vision, hearing, and touch in order to create the illusion of a virtual reality that is created using a computer.
 AR, on the other hand, is an enhanced version of reality to add digital information on top of a captured image or video.
 AR is typically available in mobile apps that use a smartphone camera to capture videos of the real world, and then superimpose a layer of information on it, including text, images, and virtual 3D objects.
 But recent advancements have been able to combine the characteristics of VR and AR to give rise to immersive Mixed Reality (MR) experiences such as those possible with the Microsoft Hololens.

-How does VR or AR concretely fit into the process of sale or leasing of residential or commercial real-estate?
+How does VR or AR concretely fit into the digital transformation of the process of sale or leasing of residential or commercial real-estate?
 The experience for potential clients wanting to visit a property could be of two types: Either remotely (by visiting the real-estate broker’s website,) or in-person with or without a real-estate professional to guide these virtual tours.
-To simplify the visit process, visitation developers can leverage AR and VR experiences by capturing 3600 Videos of a property being offered, as well as creating its virtual model at a small fraction of the cost of physical staging and refinishing.
+To simplify the visit process, visitation developers can leverage AR and VR experiences by capturing 360 Videos of a property being offered, as well as creating its virtual model at a small fraction of the cost of physical staging and refinishing.
 Such modeled spaces can then be imported onto 2D media for AR experiences or presented as VR content using virtual headsets.

 Enhanced customer experience through virtual visits and staging

 90% of households today begin their real estate search on the Internet, with more than 50% of searches made on mobile devices.
-To enhance the user experience on the realtor’s website, a virtual presence of the property can highlight Points of Interest (POIs) that allow potential buyers a better understanding of the property.
+To enhance the user experience on the realtor’s website, a virtual presence of the property through VR and AR can highlight Points of Interest (POIs) that allow potential buyers a better understanding of the property.
 However, unproductive physical visits despite appealing POIs can result in the added cost of sale if buyers are unable to correlate their “imagined” property compared to how it really looks in real life.

 While these technologies cannot offer the guarantees of a sale, they can undoubtedly allow customers to refine their search.
 This reduces the number of unproductive visits to the benefit of generating and following more serious leads by realtors.
 Customers can also make more educated selections from a realtor website using technologies that create immersive experiences, as they provide a spatially richer experience than mere photos or videos.
 Potential buyers can then decide much more easily whether specific properties are “worth the visit” for them.